 The second advantage of motion detection is tighter security.
 Even if you are not at home, your security camera can detect the slightest movement in your bedroom or out in the driveway.
 Moreover, nowadays motion detection is paired with heat detection.
 So instead of just focusing on motion, now cameras look for warm moving objects.

 Everything has a budget.
 When we go to buy a new smartphone, we look for phones that are priced in the ballpark of our budget margin.
-We might increase or decrease our budget depending on the situation, but we tend to anchor towards it.
+We might increase or decrease our budget depending on the situation, but we tend to anchor toward it.

 This is true when you go shopping for a security system as well.
 As a rule of thumb, NVRs are priced higher than DVRs.
 How high you might ask?
 Well, it depends on which model you are considering buying.
 Depending on the model, the price difference can be anywhere between $50-$100.